datavis-tech/reactive-vis/README.md

 Properties added:

- * *model*.**svg** A D3 Selection of an SVG element.
-This should be set exactly once.
-This selection will be the root of the visualization DOM tree, and will be accessed by other mixins.
+ * *model*.**svg** An SVG DOM element.
+This may be set any number of times.
+This will be the root of the visualization DOM tree, and will be accessed by other mixins.
  * *model*.**width** An integer representing the width (in pixels) of the SVG element.
 The default value is 960 (the default width of examples on [bl.ocks.org](http://bl.ocks.org/)).
  * *model*.**height** An integer representing the width (in pixels) of the SVG element.
 The default value is 500 (the default height of examples on [bl.ocks.org](http://bl.ocks.org/).